WVU-CS330-2025-01-Group01/beach-day/docs/routing.md

 | Beach Already Favorited | 500 | `Beach is already in favorites.` |
 | Beach Not Present | 500 | `Attempted to remove beach not in favorites.` |
 | Other Error | 500 | `Undefined error.` |

-## `routes/test.js`
-These routes are currently left undocumented as, currently, nobody needs to access them.
-They exist only for testing.
-This section may be revised, should someone develop a need to call these routes.